Approaching LCR 4.0

 It would take AlgoLib 22 seconds to perform 1 calculation and required around 1,000 calculations to collect the data.
-The VEC helped AlgoLib apply their technology to high performance computing platforms, resulting in the process time being accelerated 300 fold.
+The VEC helped AlgoLib apply their technology to high-performance computing platforms, resulting in the processing time being accelerated 300 fold.
 The innovation improves both the turnaround time and capacity of the company to undertake work.

 The algorithms developed and implemented by LCR 4.0 and the VEC bring AlgoLib’s existing solutions to the next level.
 Shortly after the current project, a series of new projects are proposed by AlgoLib as continuations.

 AlgoLib are looking for further and deeper collaborations on data processing, model simulation and cloud computing, bringing intelligent data-driven solutions with innovative technology to help businesses in the Liverpool City Region and throughout the UK.
 Also, with the solutions supplied to AlgoLib, they are looking at a higher market valuation with promising seed funding opportunities.

 The support we received from LCR 4.0 and the VEC helped us to protect our intellectual assets and identify legal, risk and commercial concerns.

 It also brought us more business, development and funding opportunities.
 These solid deliveries have enabled us to fulfil our client demands in a whole new level we could not have imaged before.
 Thanks to the tech and legal supports from VEC, we now have 500 community members and hosted 20 algorithms developing seminars across UK.
 Our turnover is passing £100k in the first year.Simon Wang, Owner and Founder of AlgoLib